UPPMAX/HPC-python/docs/intro.rst

 .. admonition:: Prepare your environment now!

-   - Please log in to Rackham, Kebnekaise or other cluster that you are using
+   - Please log in to Rackham, Kebnekaise or other cluster that you are using.

 .. tabs::